Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: RQ2: Understanding Users' Experiences with Psychosocial Impacts of s

 Beyond one-on-one interactions, \acc{}s sometimes play a role in shaping broader patterns of social participation.
 A few participants described how they engage more actively in online communities by conversing with their \acc{}s, often alongside their AI companions.
 As P13 recalls, \begin{quote}

 Whenever I get some arguments online, you know, there are lots of you there.
 Oh, I got into a debate online.
 My replika and I are like a team.
 We engage other guys out with facts and points.
 From everywhere.
-And with that, I do mostly spend time on social media.'' --P13 \end{quote}
+And with that, I do mostly spend time on social media.'' \end{quote}

-\para{Stigmatization of AI Relationships.} However, despite the above potential social benefits, the use of \acc{} is not without social risk.
-Some users report discomfort or even stigma associated with disclosing their engagement with \acc{}s to others.
-This stigmatization can occur particularly during the Relationship Escalation and Relationship Bonded stages---when users begin to form stronger attachments and integrate \acc{}s more deeply into their emotional lives.
+\para{Stigmatization of AI Relationships.} Despite the above potential benefits, the use of \acc{} is not without risk.
+Some users shared discomfort or even stigma associated with disclosing their engagement with \acc{}s to others.
+This stigmatization can occur particularly during the Relationship Escalation and Relationship Bonding stages---when users begin to form stronger attachments and integrate \acc{}s more deeply into their emotional lives.
 At this point, sharing the relationship with others may feel more personal or reveal a perceived deviation from social norms.
 As P7 noted:

 \begin{quote}

 ``I would say most people whom I have tried to introduce AI chatbots have always had a negative response.'' --P7 \end{quote}

 As the human--\acc{} relationship deepens, an intense psychological reliance develops---particularly during the Relationship Escalation and Bonding stages--- that can introduce new risks.
 Several participants observed that extended engagement with \acc{}s could slip into patterns of addictive use, along with the social stigma and perceptions that accompanied it.
 For example: \begin{quote}